 - Attend the Reserve Opportunities and Obligations Brief (Active Component Only)

-- Complete the Gap Analysis or verification of employment
+- Employment Track: Resume or verification of employment

-- Explore Marine Corps SkillBridge – Links transitioning Marines (enslited and officers) to valuable civilian workforce training provided by employers in need of high-quality veteran talent.
-Training is provided during duty hours with the training location assigned as their place of duty.
-Marines who are within 180 days of their EAS or retirement are eligible to participate.
+- Explore DoD SkillBridge.
+DoD Skillbridge links Transitioning Marines (Enlisted and Officers) to valuable civilian workforce training provided by employers in need of high-quality Veteran talent.
+Training is provided during duty-hours with the training location assigned as the official place of duty.
+Marines who are 180 days from End of Active Service/Retirement are eligible to participate.

-- Meet with Your Personal Financial Manager (PFM) – Your installation PFM can help you prepare your budget or other financial plans to eliminate/minimize debt while still on Active Duty, in preparation for separation or retirement.
-You can also get an overview of the Blended Retirement System through this training course and article, and discuss your options with your PFM.
+- Meet with Your Personal Financial Manager (PFM) – Your installation PFM can help you prepare your budget or other financial plans to eliminate/minimize debt while still on Active Duty and in preparation for separation or retirement.
+You can also view the Blended Retirement – Overview of the new Blended Retirement System: training and brief article and discuss your options with the PFM.

-- Contact the Installation Personnel and Administration Center (IPAC) - Coordinate with your Admin office to complete the documented IPAC separation process to ensure you obtain your complete and correct Form DD214.
+- Contact the Installation Personnel and Administration Center (IPAC) - Coordinate with your Admin office to make sure you complete the documented IPAC separation process to ensure your obtain your complete and correct Form DD214.

-- Begin Job Search and Determine Career Path – Explore MyNextMove for Veterans, and attend local hiring events and career fairs.
+- Begin Job Search and Determine Career Path.
+Explore MyNextMove for Veterans, attend local hiring events and career fairs.
 Contact your P&PD Advisor for assistance.

-- Contact Base Legal to update legal documents including your Will, Power of Attorney, and Medical Directives, and receive a legal ethics employment counseling briefing per DODI 1332.35.
+- Contact Base Legal to update legal documents to include Will, Power of Attorney, Medical Directives, and receive a legal ethics employment counseling briefing per DODI 1332.35.